TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.chart/Core Infrastructure.md

   - Defaults to 2 (`x/4`) if unspecified.
   - This value is limited to a minimum of 0, for a resulting denominator of `x/1`.

 A time signature marker must exist at tick 0 in the chart to set the initial time signature.
+If one is not present, a time signature of 4/4 is assumed.

 Examples: